-Steve resided in The Basin and conducted several Carols by Candlelight in The Triangle.
+At the time, he resided in The Basin and conducted several Carols by Candlelight in The Triangle.

-Sharon Blegg
+Sharon Begg

-Constable Sharon Blegg scooped the pool at the 1987 Victoria Police Games by winning 17 Medals.
+Constable Sharon Begg scooped the pool at the 1987 Victoria Police Games by winning 17 Medals.
 She won 12 gold, two silver and three bronze.